lorinbaum/lorinbaum.github.io/posts/Inbox.md

 10. Functional and expressive clothing.
 Though it mostly modifies appearance.
 Rage quit from the pathetic SUV-style overlord brand identity bullshit that I find on the market.

 These goals circle the realization of self and universe.

+2024-09-16 21:34
+Trying to visualize these to improve understanding and I'm failing.
+Feels like merging brains, BCIs and immersive cyberspace are the same thing, from an elusive, pathetic fantasy.
+The not-alone, the chaotic new, the orderly consistency, continiuity between self and environment.
+It pulls me in, irrationally, makes me vulnerable.
+Unlike independent systems, tiny corp, robots, spider hats.
+All those are comparatively clear and about revealing the properties of the outer world, not playing with the self.
+Feels like I am looking for comfort in the uploaded mind, the infinite self.
+Safety from the limitations of my body, which appears increasingly inadequate.
+Like becoming the world immortalizes me.

+I should find the answer in meditation, not technical knowledge.
+Because if I could admit it, I would see that BCIs, cyberspace and being social are not new, they only turn up some existing, obvious aspects in experience.

+It's sad to see how technical knowledge and execution run ahead of any clarity in intent.
+The true demons are in defining the question.
+If I can't find clear intent, a clear question, what am I even doing?

 ## 2024-07-14 20:23